The Cheeky Monkey Media Blog

 If you are looking to have a website developer these days, you will undoubtedly be asking yourself the question “Do I need a Content Management System?”.
 Content Management Systems or CMS are complete web publishing systems that allow you to easily edit the content of your site.
 Wikipedia has a great explanation here Wikipedia – Content Management Systems.
-One thing that is for sure, is that CMS are exceedingly popular amongst web development companies these days, and there is a good reason for that.
+One thing that is for sure, is that CMS is exceedingly popular amongst web development companies these days, and there is a good reason for that.

-A common approach to a web site is to start small and slowly grow it as the business expands.
+A common approach to a website is to start small and slowly grow it as the business expands.
 While this is not impossible to do with a static website, it is much easier to scale with a CMS that stores your content in a database.
 There are many reasons for this but the easiest way to explain it is if you think about it like your cutlery drawer.
 Not many of us give much thought to cutlery, when we need a knife or a spoon we open a drawer grab a utensil from the allotted slot and move on.
 But, wait a minute, what would your cutlery drawer look like if your cutlery was not in an allotted slot?
 How easy would it be to find a knife or fork?
-Or how about grab all the knifes or all the forks?
-Well content is very similar and should be “stored” in such a way that it is easy to manipulate.
+Or how about grabbing all the knives or all the forks?
+Well, content is very similar and should be “stored” in such a way that it is easy to manipulate.
 Hence the database.

 When you build a static website, there is usually not much thought given to the security of the site.
 And to be honest, unless some measures are taken, your site is usually not that secure.
 The great thing about Content Management Systems is that they have already taken this into consideration.
-The developers are constantly updating the built in security and rolling out updates to stay two steps ahead of the bad guys.
+The developers are constantly updating the built-in security and rolling out updates to stay two steps ahead of the bad guys.

 So does a CMS sound like a good idea to you?
 I sure hope so!
-At Cheeky Monkey Media we only develop websites using either Drupal or Wordpress these days, it is not because we can’t develop sites without them, it is because we believe that by using them we can give our clients a better product at the end of the day.
+At Cheeky Monkey Media we only develop websites using either Drupal or WordPress these days, it is not because we can’t develop sites without them, it is because we believe that by using them we can give our clients a better product at the end of the day.
 Interested in learning more?
 Contact us and one of our Monkeys will get right back to you.

 Curious about CMS?
 Check out our CMS Battles series!